GoogleCloudPlatform/gcp-service-broker/docs/use.md

 **Request Parameters**

  * `role` _string_ - **Required** The role for the account without the "roles/" prefix.
 See: https://cloud.google.com/iam/docs/understanding-roles for more details.
-The following roles are available by default but may be overridden by your operator: 'cloudsql.editor', 'cloudsql.viewer', 'cloudsql.client'.
+Note: The default enumeration may be overridden by your operator.
+    * The value must be one of: [cloudsql.client cloudsql.editor cloudsql.viewer].
  * `jdbc_uri_format` _string_ - If `true`, `uri` field will contain a JDBC formatted URI.
 Default: `false`.
     * The value must be one of: [false true].
  * `username` _string_ - The SQL username for the account.
 Default: `sb${str.truncate(14, time.nano())}`.